Put away the dinner dishes and my work still isn't done

 - Buddhism several Buddhas like Avalokitesvara and Yamantaka have multiple arms and sometimes tools or weapons.
 Yamantaka for example is a wrathful protector thus his many arms hold from weapons to actual skulls and dead bodies of enemies.

 - Earthsearch.
 When Android Surgeon-General Kraken goes mad and decides to overload the fusion engines, Darv informs him there's a thousand safety interlock codes he'd have to remove first.
 Kraken proceeds to demonstrate just how quickly an android with six manipulator arms can enter a thousand codes.

 - GURPS has the Multiple Arms advantage available for player characters, but you also need to buy special coordination to use them fully- otherwise they are only good for holding things, not performing more than one task at a time.

-- In Werewolf The Apocalypse, the Ananasi werespiders can take this ability, though it's a fairly high-level spell, since it requires a fair deal of mental skill.
+- In Werewolf: The Apocalypse, the Ananasi werespiders can take this ability, though it's a fairly high-level spell, since it requires a fair deal of mental skill.

 - Schlock himself has demonstrated on multiple occasions that he can not only form extra hands when needed, but also use them quite effectively.
-The fact that he can have multiple eyes (if he can get hold of them) means he could aim at multiple targets.
+The fact that he can have multiple eyes (if he can get hold of them) means he can aim at multiple targets.